 Be sure to pray with your class before you dismiss them.

-- Praise God for His faithfulness that provided the Bible as our foundation. - Thank God for showing us how to be strong workmen for Him. - Ask God to open our eyes this week as we use this approach to study His Word.
+- Praise God for His faithfulness that provided the Bible as our foundation. - Pray that God will help us to be diligent in studying His Word. - Ask God to open our eyes to His truth.